chikamichi/cfiber/README.md

 # Synopsis

 Continuations in Ruby are like time-machine engineers.
 They let you take snapshots of your runtime environment, and jump (back) to a particular "save point" at any time.
+Continuation objects, which you may store, are like an object representing a frozen point in time where one may jump back and start a new life.
+Fibers are a way to pause and resume an execution frame by hand, scheduling its execution within the wrapping thread (which may be another Fiber!).

-Fibers are a way to pause and resume an execution frame by hand.
-It is all about jumping back and forth between two states, so with some smart design, continuations should let us achieve the Fiber pattern!
-The project is an attempt at implementing the Ruby 1.9 Fiber API using only continuations, which API is made of only two methods:
+All in all, it is all about jumping back and forth between several states, so with some smart design, continuations should let us achieve the Fiber pattern!
+This project is an attempt at implementing the Ruby 1.9 Fiber API using only continuations.
+The Continuation API is made of only two methods:

-* `callcc`, which stands for *Call With Current Continuation*; it allows for capturing the runtime state and associate a pending block to it;
+* `#callcc`, which stands for *Call With Current Continuation*; it allows for capturing the runtime state and associate a pending block to it.
+The "current continuation" is a way to talk about the "remaining/pending code left to run" at the time the continuation is captured.
+In a way, capturing a new continuation sets a checkpoint which allows you to jump back to a particular state, so you effectively gain access to "the remaining code at this time" for you now have a way to jump back in the past to reach what was the current state (that's for the "past/current" confusion);
-* `call`, which have us jump back in time and perform the block in the context of the current runtime, where "current" really means "the captured state".
+* `#call`, which have us jump back in time and trigger the block in the context of the current runtime, where "current" really means "the captured state" (again).

+Those are the basis for CFiber.
+See the *Interesting readings* section for more information.

 ## Installation